thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 ## Add action

-Let's add your first action.
+Let&#39;s add your first action.
 In this step, we will outline only the general steps without going into the details of each setting.
 Examples of using each  [type of action](#action-types) and [action source](#action-sources) will be covered later in the guide for better understanding.

 Most widgets offer two configuration options: *basic* and *advanced*.
 Accordingly, the process of adding actions differs slightly between these modes.
 Let's explore both:

-If you're using the *basic* widget configuration:
+If you&#39;re using the *basic* widget configuration:

 - Enter the editing mode of the widget to which you want to add an action, scroll down and find the "Actions" menu item;
 - Click the "Add action" button (once you have created one or more actions, the "Add actions" button will change to the `+` icon).